 Fortunately, there exists a compromise between these two extremes.
 Dainite produces rubber soles that give the grip of rubber with the elegance of leather.

 Dainite soles are virtually indistinguishable from normal leather soles.
 And these things are incredibly durable.
-I own a pair of Dainite-soled
+I own a pair of Dainite sole

 Want to choose the perfect pair of top quality shoes?
 Always consider these 3 essential factors:

-- Uppers.
-If leather – full-grain.
+- Leather Uppers: If leather – full-grain.
 If suede – reverse calf, split suede, or nubuck.

 Focus on the three essentials first, purchase from a reputable shoemaker, and the rest will follow naturally.